 - Don’t have a PCP or have questions?
 Call WellConnect at 812.376.5136.
 They can help you get established with a PCP and get an appointment for evaluation/testing.

-- If you are ill and need to see a provider right away, go to PromptMed, located at 2502 25th Street, Columbus, IN (No appointment necessary).
+- If you are exhibiting signs of COVID-19 and need to see a provider right away, go to PromptMed, located at 2502 25th Street, Columbus, IN.
+(No appointment necessary)

 COVID-19 Instructions/Resources for Our Community

 As families begin to plan for the holiday, please reference this resource for tips and safety precautions to protect your family and prevent the spread of the virus in our COVID-19 Tips for Events and Gatherings guide.